michelebastione/TwitchTTSAndMusicPlayer/README.md

 	- At the voice `music\directory`, add the local path to your music folder.
 	- At the voice `music\editors`, Add the nicknames of the users you want to make able to skip songs, change volume, etc...
 5. (Optional) Ban specific users from using tts adding them to `tts\banned`
-6. The TTS and Music Player is now ready to be used, and can be ran by double clicking `Main.py`.
+6. The TTS and Music Player is now ready to be used, and can be run by double clicking `Main.py`.

 ## Installing Alternate Voices